 Can I scrape my dog's teeth at home?

 Don't.
-Even with the right tool, you can't see or treat below the gum line where most dental disease lives.
+Even with the right tool, you can't see or treat below the gum line where most of the problem lives.
 You'll likely chip enamel and cut gums.
 Save scraping for the vet.

 What's the best toothpaste for dogs?